MINISTRY OF PETROLEUM & NATURAL GAS

 Air Space Requirement:

-Containers for Petroleum Class B must have at least 5% air space
+- Containers for Petroleum Class B must have at least 5% air space of the total container capacity.

-Containers for Petroleum Class C must have at least 3% air space
+- Containers for Petroleum Class C must have at least 3% air space of the total container capacity.

 -